 By transferring up to $100,000 from your IRA to the Federation (or other charity) by December 31st, you can avoid taxes on the transfer by reducing your taxable income, and satisfy your RMD for the current year.
 You can also use this contribution to establish an endowment fund with the JCF to benefit the Federation or agency.
 It's an easy and convenient way of making a meaningful gift.

 To learn more, please contact Seth Mirowitz at 856-673-2521 today.

 During this time of year, many individuals and families may be creating or revisiting their wills or estate plans.

 While updating your will or estate plans, we ask you to consider leaving a gift to the JCF in any amount and creating a legacy for future generations.
 By doing so, the JCF will manage an endowment fund in your name, and will provide annual income to any qualified non-profit organization(s) that you choose, based on a percentage (usually 5%) of the value of the fund.

 In lieu of or in addition to leaving a bequest, you can also designate a percentage or fixed dollar amount of your 401(k), IRA, or life insurance policy to go towards your endowment fund.
 Naming the JCF as a beneficiary may be easy to do and cost you nothing during your lifetime.

 Please contact Seth Mirowitz today at 856-673-2521 to learn more.

 Questions about Your Year End Giving?

-To discuss your year-end charitable giving plans, we encourage you to contact your professional advisor to start the process, and the JCF is happy to work with him/her to aid you in your planning, or feel free to contact the JCF directly at 856-673-2582.
+To discuss your year-end charitable giving plans, we encourage you to contact your professional advisor to start the process, and the JCF is happy to work with them to aid you in your planning, or feel free to contact the JCF directly at 856-673-2560.